exercism/v3/languages/csharp/exercises/concept/regular-expressions/.docs/instructions.md

 var lp = new LogParser();
 lp.IsValidLine("[ERR] A good error here");
 // => true
-lp.IsValidLine("[ERR] Any old text");
+lp.IsValidLine("Any old [ERR] text");
 // => false
+lp.IsValidLine("[BOB] Any old text");
+// => false
 ```

 ### 2. Split the log line

-A new team has joined the organisation and you find their log files are using a strange separator for "fields".
-Instead of something sensible like a colon ":" they use a string such as "<--->" or "<=>" (because it's prettier) in fact any string that has a first character of "<" and a last character of ">" and any combination of the following "^\*=-".
+A new team has joined the organization and you find their log files are using a strange separator for "fields".
+Instead of something sensible like a colon ":" they use a string such as "<--->" or "<=>" (because it's prettier) in fact any string that has a first character of "<" and a last character of ">" and any combination of the following "^\*=-" in between.

 Implement `LogParser.SplitLogLIne()` that takes a line and returns an array of strings each of which contains a field.